 Texas Just Doubled Down on School Safety – What This Means for Your District

-How Advanced Detection Changes Everything
+How AI-Powered Weapons Detection Changes Everything

 What the Funding Actually Covers